 Dr Martin Eubank

-Academic Manager and Principal Lecturer in Sport Psychology
+Acting Co-Director of School (Academic Programme Provision) and Principal Lecturer in Sport Psychology

 Dr. Martin Eubank is a Principal Lecturer in Sport Psychology and teaches on the school's Applied Sport Psychology undergraduate degree and M.Sc.
 Sport Psychology programme.
 He is also the school's Academic Manager and is responsible for the quality assurance and enhancement of the school's curriculum.
 Martin is a Chartered Psychologist with the British Psychological Society (BPS), a full member of the Division of Sport and Exercise Psychology (DSEP) and a Health and Care Professions Council (HCPC) Registered Sport Psychologist.
 Martin has a lead role in the national development of UK professional training routes in Sport Psychology, and is currently Chief Supervisor of the HPC approved BPS Stage 2 Qualification in Sport and Exercise Psychology (QSEP).